TwoLittle/fccc/README.md

 ## fccc - functional concordance correlation coefficient

 Fccc, an abbreviation of functional concordance correlation coefficient, is a better method to quantify the correlation between TLFB and daily process data.
 We developed an R package, namely fccc, and distributed it via Github.
-For more details and it applications, see the paper
+For more details and it applications, refer to the following papers

 * Liu, W., Li, R., Zimmerman, M. A., Walton, M. A., Cunningham, R. M., & Buu, A. (2019).
 Statistical methods for evaluating the correlation between timeline follow-back data and daily process data with applications to research on alcohol and marijuana use.
 Addictive behaviors, 94, 147-155.

+* Li, R., Chow, M. (2005).
+Evaluation of Reproducibility for Paired Functional Data.
+Journal of Multivariate Analysis, 93(1), 81-101. doi: 10.1016/j.jmva.2004.01.010.

 To install the package, please use the following commands: